 You can use any interesting pictures you find online for this.
 I keep a file on my desktop where I save any pictures I come across that would make great visual prompts.
 Things like a crazy roller coaster, a huge wave, a melting ice cream cone, or a winding mountain road can all turn into amazing journal entries.

-I love using brain teasers as morning work.
+One of my favorite classroom morning work ideas is to use brain teasers.
 They are highly engaging and build critical thinking skills.
 To find activities like this, try searching online for secret code or riddle worksheets that require math or reading skills to solve.

-Here is one that I have used every year of teaching third or fourth grade:
+Here is one I use every year with my third and fourth graders:

 To solve this puzzle, students must figure out the pattern before they can determine how many beads are concealed by the box.
 It doesn’t require anything more than skip counting and basic addition, but it’s still quite challenging.